rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy SKC Library

-Copy skc_library.tar, skc_library.sh2 and skclib_untar.sh from binaries directoy to SGX compute node
+Copy skc_library.tar, skc_library.sh2 and skclib_untar.sh from binaries directoy to a directory in SGX compute node

 ./skclib_untar.sh

 Edit skc_library.conf and Update the IP address for CMS/AAS/KBS services deployed on Enterprise VM

-Also update the IP Address for CS Service deployed in CSP VM
+Also update the IP Address for SGX Caching Service deployed in CSP VM

 Update the Hostname of the Enterprise VM where KBS is deployed